NivenT/nivent.github.io/_posts/blog/2017-01-03-surreal-numbers.md

 [^17]: rationals with denominator a power of 2
 [^18]: we use binary because writing a number in binary is equivalent to writing it as a sum of numbers of the form 1/2^n and so we are only using already constructed numbers
 [^19]: does? performs?
 What's a good verb here?
+[^20]: Probably worth mentioning that I haven't been super strict/formal in setting up how induction on surreals works.
+Basically, given some tuple (x_1,...,x_n) of surreal numbers, you can consider the sum of their birthdays, and call one tuple simpler than another if its members have a lower bitherday sum than the other.
+Then you do induction on the birthday sum of tuples and you win.